clblamires/ninesjournal/_posts/2019-04-21-carametra-and-the-court.md

 > Your Puppies, so cute<br>
 > Fly with rainbow wings in sky<br>
-> I will boop the nose
+> I will boop the snoot

 Hebo’s voice is laced with magic, enough to calm any of us.
 It seemed to please the mother.
 She beckoned us closer, identifying each of us.
 She is Carametra and has the ability to see fragments of the past, present, and future.
 Carametra foresaw our arrival.